 Over the last 15 years Tom has moved regularly between Functional and Business Partner roles within HR and is determined about HR breaking down the siloes that seem to spring up like weeds in the function.
 He also doesn’t understand what the table is that everyone is desperately trying to get a seat at!

 Educated in the UK at Leeds University and Cambridge University, he has spent considerable time overseas in China, Russia, Middle-East, Netherlands, UK, US and now Switzerland.

 Tom Haak is the director of the HR Trend Institute, which follows, detects and encourages trends in the people and organization domain and in related areas.
 Where possible, the institute is also a trend setter.

 Tom has an extensive experience in HR Management in multinational companies.
 He worked in senior HR positions at Fugro, Arcadis, Aon, KPMG and Philips Electronics.

 Tom has a keen interest in innovative HR, HR tech and how organizations can benefit from trend shifts.

 Currently holding dual business partner roles for the Global Agribusiness & Trading Product Lines and for the Europe, Middle East & Africa operating company.
 He has experience working and living in two different continents with global HR operational experience across Europe, South/North America, Africa and Asia.
 As an Executive HR business leader, Mr. McClain is responsible for developing and implementing appropriate human resources strategies for the organization that are aligned with the overall group’s business strategy and ensuring the achievement of the business objectives focusing on key talent acquisition, reward & retention and talent development programs.

-Subject to an additional 10% service charge & VAT.
+Save £400 with our early booking discount.
+(Subject to an additional 10% service charge & VAT).